2025 NFL Mock Draft - 4/24/2025 - FINAL | Brian Phlipot | ||

 ![]() |

-Walker played linebacker at Georgia and while he needs development as a true pass rusher, his speed and explosion jump off the screen.
-He is a player the opposing offense must be aware of at all times. |
+Walker played linebacker at Georgia and while he needs time to develop as a true pass rusher, his speed and explosion jump off the screen.
+A potential chess piece for the Panthers. |

 ![]() |

-9. New Orleans Saints: Will Johnson - CB (Michigan) | RAS: ---- | |
+9. New Orleans Saints: Mykel Williams - EDGE (Georgia) | RAS: ---- | |

 ![]() |